DjangoGirls/organizer-manual/sponsors/README.md

 ## Who can be a sponsor?

 - Look for similar events in your city and try contacting companies who support those events.
-- Look at the websites for prior Django Girls events and see if any of those sponors have offices in your city.
+- Look at the websites for prior Django Girls events and see if any of those sponsors have offices in your city.
 - E-mail or call local companies that are familiar to you.
 Finding local sponsors might be more work than contacting big global companies, but in the end it pays off because a local company is more likely to sponsor you and want to build a relationship with you.
 It is very likely that they will help you out with a future workshop or follow-up event in your town as well.
-- Post "call for help" on your social media channels.
+- Post a "call for help" on your social media channels.
 Maybe someone will join you!
 - Create a list of local companies who use Python on daily basis and email them asking for help
 - Reach out to global companies and organizations like [Github](http://community.github.com/) or ask the [Django Software Foundation](https://djangoproject.com/) for help.
 Keep in mind that the Django Software Foundation is a charity with a very limited budget, so only ask them if you really need their help.
 Also try to find global companies that haven't sponsored Django Girls events yet.
 - [Lincoln Loop](http://lincolnloop.com/) and [Divio](http://www.divio.ch/en/) are companies who support us via [Patreon](http://patreon.com/djangogirls), so please don't get in touch with them, as they can't handle replying to emails from organizers from all over the world.
 If you want them to sponsor your event, please get in touch with [hello@djangogirls.org](mailto:hello@djangogirls.org).
-- The Python Software Foundation provides a 50$ per attendee grant for Python Educational Programs (you are eglible for that!).
+- The Python Software Foundation provides a 50$ per attendee grant for Python Educational Programs (you are eligible for that!).
 Send them a grant proposal here: https://www.python.org/psf/grants/

 ## How to contact sponsors?

-Simply send them an email like that:
+Simply send them an email like this:

 > Hello XXX!